Optum/kong-splunk-log/README.md

 ```

 ## Configuration
 The plugin requires an environment variable `SPLUNK_HOST` .
-This is how we define the host="" splunk field in the example log picture embedded in our README.
+This is how we define the host="" splunk field in the example log picture embedded above in our README.

 Example Plugin Configuration: